hhafzahh/hhafzahh/README.md

 ## About me
-I am a software developer and a graduate from Temasek Polytechnic, with the Diploma in Information Technology.
+I am a full-time SUTD Computer Science Undergraduate in Singapore.

 I love to explore technology and learn from professionals and impact others with the skills I have.
 I have acquired skills in front-end, back-end, full-stack web/mobile applications, AWS,DevOps and Machine Learning.